bloomberg/chef-umami/CONTRIBUTING.md

-# Contributing to `chef-ramsay`
+# Contributing to `chef-umami`

-At the moment, the requirements for contributing to `chef-ramsay` are simple and straightfoward:
+At the moment, the requirements for contributing to `chef-umami` are simple and straightfoward:

 1. Fork the repo.